 - The Resource Library study area and media stations are open for a max of four students at a time, separated six feet apart.

-- Students coming in to view films are encouraged to email ahead of time so that materials may be prepared for you in advance.
+- Students coming in to view films or use equipment are encouraged to email ahead of time so that materials may be prepared in advance.

 - All users must clean their stations after use.

-- The video transfer stations and scanning station are available through appointment only.
+- The video transfer stations and scanning stations are available through appointment only.

 - Please email Cruble@clarku.edu to set up appointment times.